open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

         ..
         "events": [
           {
-            "to" : {
+            "to": {
-                "speakerUri" : "Speaker Uri of intended recipient A", "serviceUrl" : "URL of intended recipient A", "private" : false
+                "speakerUri": "Speaker Uri of intended recipient A", "serviceUrl": "URL of intended recipient A",
+                "private": false
             },
             "eventType": "event type A",
-            "reason" : "reason for sending event A", "parameters": {
+            "reason": "reason for sending event A",
+            "parameters": {
               "parameter 1" : { parameter 1 values },
               …